Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 This welder uses a spool of the flux core wire, strong, to continuously serve as the electrode.
 Working similarly to MIG, these wire-fed welders are relatively easy to use.
-They don't cause any splatter during the process hence produce a clean-cut job.
+They don't cause any splatter during the process so they produce a clean-cut job.

-They can be expensive to use even though they don't offer much welding support as others.
+They can be expensive to use even though they don't offer as much welding support as others.